buddhasystem/pc2s/server/documentation/examples.md

 ```bash
 $ ./gt.py -c -n sPHENIX2024
 ```
+At this point the Global Tag only acquired a name but no actual content/references.

-This global tag can contain any number of different types of data relevant for the EMCal, e.g. channel gains, pedestals etc. We'll limit our example to just one tag which is the dead channel map.
+Global Tags can contain any number of different types of data relevant to any detector subsystem.
+In case of EMCal, these could be channel gain values, pedestals etc. We'll limit our example to just one tag which is the dead channel map.

 **Assign the Tag to the Global Tag**